hms-dbmi/dbmi-fileservice/README.md

 ## Create Permissions and Groups

 A "group" represents a dataset.
-For instance a projectname might be a group, or some specific set of data like "breast cancer samples" or "ebola samples".
+For instance a projectname might be a group, or some specific set of data like "breast cancer samples", "Pan-Cancer Study", or "Ebola samples".
 This is a logical group of data.
 Almost like a "folder" in a traditional file system.
 Permissions (read, write, etc) will be applied to those groups.
+Files can belong to multiple groups.

 Creates group called "udntest" with no users in it.
 User executing this command needs to hand "add_group" privileges.